eriknson/loop-labs/README.md

 Transform your calendar into a personalized life assistant powered by AI.
 Loop analyzes your schedule patterns and delivers intelligent insights, recommendations, and automated workflows.

+> **Built with Loveable**: Initial mockups and prototype were created using [Loveable](https://loveable.dev) - a powerful AI-powered development platform that helped accelerate the initial design and development process.

 ## ✨ Key Features

 ### 🧠 **AI Persona Generation**